Questions & Answers

 - How long has it been set up?
 Since March 2020

-- List the fish in it: Dwarf chain loaches, dwarf red coral platies, hillstream loaches, otocinclus catfish, amano shrimp, and a betta fish
+- Fish stocking list: Dwarf chain loaches, dwarf red coral platies, hillstream loaches, otocinclus catfish, amano shrimp, and a betta fish

 - What is your biggest goal or challenge with this aquarium?
 Algae growth – still working on balancing the nutrients vs. lighting (especially since the Fluval 3.0 light is so powerful)